 Whether you’re looking to maximise fuel efficiency or just want a quieter and smoother drive, there are many benefits to leasing a hybrid car.

-Bridging the gap between a conventional fuelled car and a fully electric car, hybrid cars offer an appealing blend of efficiency, range, power and low emissions, making them a popular lease choice with motorists up and down the UK.
+Bridging the gap between a conventionally fuelled car and a fully electric car, hybrid vehicles offer an appealing blend of efficiency, range, power and low emissions, making them a popular lease choice with motorists up and down the UK.

-But with more hybrid cars on sale today than ever before, what hybrid vehicle is right for you?
+But with more hybrid cars on sale today than ever before, what are the best hybrid cars in the UK and which hybrid vehicle is right for you?

-To help make choosing your next hybrid car easier, Nationwide Vehicle Contracts has put together a list of the top 10 hybrid cars on the market in 2021.
+To help make choosing your next hybrid car easier, Nationwide Vehicle Contracts has compiled a list of the top 10 hybrid cars on the market in 2021.

 The hybrids featured in this article include: